 Best Practice Guidelines for Residential Care

-In most Western countries in the world there are residential options for adult people with Prader-Willi Syndrome.
-The International PWS Organisation (IPWSO) has undertaken to provide through its Professional Providers Caregivers Board (PPCB) a set of Best Practice Guidelines constructed from the input of many countries.
+In many countries around the world there are residential options for adults with Prader-Willi syndrome.
+The International Prader-Willi Syndrome Organisation (IPWSO) has undertaken to agree through its Professional Providers Caregivers Board (PPCB) a set of Best Practice Guidelines constructed following the input of many countries.
 In order to put these Guidelines into practice, each country must assess its needs, its cultural responsibilities and its own set of best practices.
-All guidelines should take into account the assessment of the individual to assure health and safety to promote quality of life.

 All guidelines should take into account the assessment of the individual to assure health and safety to promote quality of life.